‘Vanderpump Rules’ Star Charli Burnett Reveals How She Was Bullied By Her Older Co-Stars

 Fans got a look at the tension during the recent Vanderpump Rules reunion when Charli got into it with Jax.

 After Charli called Jax “a 50-year-old man” who bullies everyone, Kristen and Lala Kent warned her to show him some respect.
-Charli said she refuses to respect “a middle-aged man” that picks on young people, and she also denounced the veteran cast members’ claims that being mistreated as a new hire is a “rite of passage.”
+Charli said she refuses to respect “a middle-aged man” that picks on young people, and she also denounced the longtime mainstays’ claims that being mistreated as a new hire is a “rite of passage.”

-After delivering the “old man” diss to the OG cast member, Charli was told by Jax that she needs to know here “role.”
-Fans know that after Charli joked that Jax is 50, the 40-year-old Bravo star fired back on Twitter to suggest that the last time he “checked,” 50-year-old men are the only reason Charli can survive in Los Angeles.
+After delivering the “old man” diss to the OG cast member, Charli was told by Jax that she needs to know her “role.”
+Fans know that after she joked that Jax is 50, the 40-year-old Bravo star fired back on Twitter to suggest that the last time he “checked,” 50-year-old men are the only reason Charli can survive in Los Angeles.